Kamal al-Labwani: Life

 Dr. Al-Labwani comes from the small town of Zabadani in the Rif Dimashq province, close to the Lebanese border.

 In 1982, while serving as a military doctor, he observed the Hama massacre, in which the government crushed the uprising by the Muslim Brotherhood.
-This induced him to oppose the ruling Ba'ath party.
+This induced him to oppose Syria's Ba'athist regime.

 He founded the Syrian Liberal Democratic Union and joined the "Damascus Spring" movement, which briefly flourished after Bashar al-Assad became President of Syria in June 2001 after the death of his father.

 Kamal al-Labwani was arrested in September 2001 after attending a political seminar in the house of fellow activist and politician Riad Seif.
 Al-Labwani was taken to ‘Adra prison and held initially in incommunicado detention and then in solitary confinement.
 Subsequently he gained access to his lawyer and he was allowed family visits.
 On 28 August 2002 the Supreme State Security Court (SSSC) sentenced him to three years in prison on charges including "inciting armed revolt".
 After serving his sentence he was released in September 2004.

 During his first imprisonment al-Labwani was not allowed writing or reading materials but obtained painting supplies in his cell after holding a hunger strike, during which he lost 20 kg.
 He wrote two books and several poems "in his head", but most of his paintings were confiscated.
 In 2005, he managed to bring about 40 of his paintings to England, which were then shown at an exhibition in Basildon.
 With the sale of some of his paintings, he financed his trips to the U.S. and through Europe, attempting to raise support for the opposition in Syria, on a platform of democracy and human rights.
 During these trips he attended the Liberal Democrats’ Conference and visited the UK Houses of Parliament, the European Parliament, and the White House.
 He was the first human rights defender and dissident from inside Syria to be invited to discuss the case for Syrian Democracy at the White House.

 On his return to Syria on 8 November 2005, al-Labwani was arrested at Damascus International Airport, and was imprisoned in Adra prison in Damascus.
 His cell, intended to house 32 but containing more than 60, was in Wing 5, normally reserved for violent prisoners.

 On 10 May 2007, al-Labwani was sentenced by the criminal court in Damascus to 12 years in prison, with hard labour, on charges of "communicating with a foreign country and inciting it to initiate aggression against Syria", despite no evidence being presented by the prosecution other than their interpretation of “diplomatic pressure” to mean “violent aggression".

 On 23 April 2008 he was sentenced by a military court in Damascus to an additional three years in prison, on charges of "weakening national sentiment" and "insulting the head of state", bringing his total sentence to 15 years.
 The only evidence against him was that prepared for them and read out by his fellow prisoners.